45+ Indiana Religious Sites

 200 Hill Drive, St. Meinrad, IN

 The Saint Meinrad Archabbey monastery was founded in 1854 and consists of around 85 monks who live and pray here.
-The Archabbey Church of Our Lady of Einsiedeln was completed in 1906 and underwent a renovation in the 1990s, the stained glass windows are original.
+The Archabbey Church of Our Lady of Einsiedeln was completed in 1906 and renovated in the 1990s; the stained glass windows are original.
 The church and grounds are typically open to the public for tours of the beautiful buildings on their 250-acre campus.

 Second Presbyterian Church Labyrinth, Indianapolis